aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getEnableFieldList() {#getEnableFieldList--}

+<b>@deprecated.</b> Please use the 'enableFieldList' property instead.
 Indicates whether the field list for the PivotTable is available on the view of Excel.

 ```javascript
 getEnableFieldList() : boolean;